RickDB/PlexMALSync/README.md

 ### Step 2 - Install requirements

-Install requirements from requirements.txt using this python command in the project folder:
+Install requirements from using this python command in the project folder:

 `pipenv install`